Roland Thaxter: Education and research career

 Roland Thaxter entered Harvard in 1878 and completed an A.B. degree in 1882.
 In 1883, he attended the Harvard Medical School for doctoral study in medicine.
 One year later, a two-year Harris Fellowship led him to leave the medical school and join the Graduate School of Art and Science, a turning point in Thaxter's career.
 He conducted studies of cryptogamic botany under William Gilson Farlow.
 Farlow was an important mentor to Thaxter in both his scientific work and his private life.

 He pursued a doctoral degree and served as a research assistant under Farlow from 1886 to 1888.
 During this period, Thaxter published an important Gymnosporangium paper, “On Certain Cultures of Gymnosporangium with Notes on their Roesteliae”, in which he described relationships between Gymnosporangium and Roestelia species.
 In 1888, Thaxter received the degrees of M.A. and Ph.D., with his thesis monographing “The Entomophthoreae of the United States”.
 From 1888 to 1891, he took a position as the first plant pathologist at the Connecticut Agricultural Experiment Station.
 He set up a third department in the Station and named it “Mycology”.
 During his brief time at the Station, his research led to valuable discoveries in Phytopathology.
 He described the pathogen of potato scab, Oospora scabies, the mildew of lima beans (Phytophthora phaseoli), the onion smut (Urocystis cepulae), and pioneered the use of fungicide sprays to control fungal diseases.

 In 1891, Thaxter accepted the call and returned to Harvard, where he combined his interest in Entomology and Mycology to work on insect parasitic fungi in the order Laboulbeniales.
 His research was published from 1896 to 1931 in five volumes that included 103 genera, approximately 1200 species, and 13 varieties.
 The five volumes included over 3000 meticulous and elegant pen-and-ink illustrations arranged in 166 plates.

 In 1901, Thaxter was promoted to the position of Full Professor of Cryptogamic Botany.
 After the death of Farlow in 1919, Thaxter retired and became Professor Emeritus and Honorary Curator of the Farlow Herbarium, where he focused on his own research.

 Other scientific contributions

 In addition to his intensive studies on Laboulbeniales, Thaxter's research covered topics in Entomology, Botany, Bacteriology, and other groups of fungi.

 Entomology was his early interest on which he published his first six research papers.
 His doctoral thesis, “Monograph of Entomophthoraceae”, was the first American study of these insect parasitic fungi.
 He described Myxobacteria in 1892, based on their peculiar life stages and structural developments.
 In 1922, Thaxter published “A revision of the Endogonaceae”, the first monograph of that family in which the morphology and development of Endogone, Glaziella, Sclerocystis, and Sphaerocreas were described and illustrated in detail.
+He issued the exsiccata series Reliquiae Farlowianae (1922).